-Hypatia will be carried out by 19 partners from 15 countries that include Belgium, UK, the Netherlands, Sweden, Serbia, Denmark, France, Italy, Israel, Ireland, Greece, Estonia, Spain, Poland and Austria.
-They represent key stakeholders from the industry, science centres, and education and research institutions.
-The focus of the project is on science centres and museums as the hubs around which all the relevant stakeholders are brought together.
-These museums, which are spread across Europe, have a great expertise on communicating science with the general public.
-They represent the ideal bridge linking science and society, formal and informal education and bringing together all the key players in the challenge of redressing the gender balance in STEM: young people, education, research, industry and policy makers.
-The consortium is complemented by the European network of science centres, a university with great expertise in gender, a communication agency with expertise in STEM and 2 industry representatives which are very active in STEM outreach.
+Hypatia is carried out by 19 partners from 15 countries.
+The focus of the project is on science centres and museums as hubs around which all the relevant stakeholders are brought together.
+They act as bridges linking science and society, formal and informal education and bringing together all the key players in the challenge of addressing gender balance in STEM: young people, education, research, industry and policy makers.

 NEMO Science Museum, Project Coordinator (The Netherlands)